JRCERT-Accredited Program in Medical Dosimetry

 Applying to the Program

-The application deadline is January 15th for a start date of July 1st of the following year.
+The application deadline is December 1st, 2018 for a start date of July 1st, 2019.
 Individuals interested in applying to our program may download our required Application Form and Reference Forms and submit in-full before the deadline to be considered for admission.
 Prospective applicants may also find extensive information about our program in the Student Handbook.
 The Department of Radiation Oncology, under the auspices of the University of Maryland Medical Center, offers a one-year JRCERT-accredited certificate program in Medical Dosimetry.

 Medical dosimetry is the subspecialty of radiation oncology that focuses on treatment planning, dose measurement, dose calculations and quality assurance for radiotherapy treatments designed to treat cancer.
 The medical dosimetrist is an integral member of the "treatment team" that includes a radiation oncologist, a medical physicist and radiotherapy technologists.